White close button

 Table of contents

-Customer service is a tough job.
+Customer service is a tough and stressful job.

-Due to the high stakes involved, customer service teams often see unhappy, stressed-out team members and a high turnover rate.
+It’s no surprise then that customer service teams often see unhappy, stressed-out team members and a high turnover rate.
 This makes managing customer service teams a very challenging job.

 As a customer service team manager, it may seem like there’s never enough time for you to step out of the daily grind and take time out to review your team’s performance.
 You’re always busy putting out fires and directing your team on the fly.
-This can make it difficult to keep track of your team members’ individual performance, goals, and career aspirations.

 A well-structured, on-point, meaningful customer service performance review can help bring these back into your focus.